unosquare/tubular/README.md

 [![npm version](https://badge.fury.io/js/tubular.svg)](http://badge.fury.io/js/tubular)

-The npm package only contains **Tubular Template Module**, if you want to use Tubular controls please install Bower package.
+The npm package only contains the **Tubular Template Module**, if you want to use all of Tubular's features, please install the Bower package instead.

 <pre>
 # install Tubular package and add it to package.json